Brendonpasquim/mixed-model-bus-wait-time-forecast/README.md

 # mixed-model-bus-wait-time-forecast

+## Author
+Repository author can be contacted through the e-mail `brendonpasquim@alunos.utfpr.edu.br`

 ## Scope

 This project implements a set of mixed models that forecast the wait time at bus stops in urban public transport.